nitrog0d/DLLProxyGenerator/README.md

 Now go to the dllmain.cpp file and find DllMain, you'll have to set up the original DLL path (you should use Process Explorer to find out the DLL path, use [this guide](https://kb.froglogic.com/misc/getting-list-of-loaded-dlls/)) and your code there.

 ### Use the new DLL
-Copy your new proxy inside the game directory.
+Copy your new proxy inside the program directory.
-If everything is working, your game will launch up and work fine (best sign ever).
+If everything is working, your program will launch up and work fine (best sign ever).

-Usage examples:
+### Usage examples
 * 32 bits: Soon
 * 64 bits: Soon